Haul truck

-Haul trucks are off-road, heavy-duty dump trucks specifically engineered for use in high-production mining and exceptionally demanding construction environments.
+A haul truck, alternatively known as a mining truck, giant dump truck, or a giant hauler, is an off-road, heavy-duty dump truck specifically engineered for use in high-production mining and exceptionally demanding construction environments.
 Most are dual axle; at least two examples of tri-axles were made in the 1970s.
-Haul trucks are denominated by their payload capacity, by weight (variously in tons, tonnes, and kg).
+Haul trucks are denominated by their payload weight capacity.